mangofusi/chancoin-dev-box/README.md

 **Note: it will ask you the password for the `tester` user because it needs to use `sudo`.
 The password is `tester`.**

+## Mining with sgminer

+To mine with sgminer, make sure you have at least 1 block generated using chancoind.
+You'll also need to pass through the required devices to the container when running it, e.g. for intel:

+`--device=/dev/dri/card0:/dev/dri/card0 --device=/dev/dri/renderD128:/dev/dri/renderD128`

+Then something such as the following can be used to start mining:

+`sgminer --algorithm nightcap_split -I4 --url=http://localhost:19001 --coinbase-addr=mtRipU3BueyarTRcWsKjKXgGsUWMdcWDzD --coinbase-sig=TEST`

 ## Using with docker

 This testnet-box can be used with [docker](https://www.docker.io/) to run it in an isolated container.